spectrocloud/librarium/content/docs/17-glossary-all.md

 ## App Profile
 App Profiles are templates created with preconfigured services required for Palette Virtual Clusters deployment.
+The App Profile allow creators to integrate various services or tiers, required to run an application, such as cache, databases, and more into a single deliverable.
 App Profiles provide a way to drive consistency across virtual clusters.
-You can create as many profiles as required.
-An App Profile can be created to meet specific types of workloads on Palette Virtual Clusters.
+You can create as many profiles as required, with multiple tiers serving different functionalities per use case.

 ## Air-Gapped